ClickHouse/ClickHouse/docs/en/operations/system_tables.md

 - `progress Float64` — The percentage of completed work from 0 to 1.
 - `num_parts UInt64` — The number of pieces to be merged.
 - `result_part_name String` — The name of the part that will be formed as the result of merging.
+- `is_mutation UInt8` - 1 if this process is a part mutation.
 - `total_size_bytes_compressed UInt64` — The total size of the compressed data in the merged chunks.
 - `total_size_marks UInt64` — The total number of marks in the merged partss.
 - `bytes_read_uncompressed UInt64` — Number of bytes read, uncompressed.